 5. Should I have my spike antibody or T-cell response tested after receiving the vaccine?

-We do not know the answer to this question.
-Since we do not know, there is not a right or wrong thing to do, and a conservative approach would be to say that no monitoring should be done as this is the approach we take for flu, shingles, and pneumococcal pneumonia vaccine shots.
+There is not a right or wrong thing to do, and a conservative approach would be to say that no monitoring should be done as this is the approach we take for flu, shingles, and pneumococcal pneumonia vaccine shots.
 This would be one example of a correct answer.
 However, SARS-CoV-2 viral infection is different because it can carry a high risk of infection in those not immune to it, as well as a high mortality rate.
 It requires those who want to avoid becoming infected with it to live like hermits.
 For someone who is in their 70’s and has grandchildren and family they enjoy being around, it significantly impacts their mental well-being to remain isolated for such a long period of time.
 For those who must work in the service or teaching industries, it can affect their livelihood and ability to remain financially solvent.
 Knowing if the vaccine has provided some level of protection for these individuals allows them to at least have a little more information to extrapolate if they have any amount of immunity to SARS-CoV-2, or if they remain closer to their pre-vaccine state.
 This is where the spike antibody tests can help.
 In my practice, we have been using them.
 I have been recommending the spike IgG protein (RBD site-specific antibody) test that when detected indicates there has been some level of benefit derived from the vaccine.
 Some labs report out titers but the relevance of these to CLL patients remains uncertain.
 For patients where I suspect they may have previously had COVID-19 syndrome, I also test for the nucleocapsid (N) IgG.

 6. If someone receives the vaccine and has a detectable spike IgG protein site-specific antibody, what does it mean?